ArchanaPrasad/PhysicalIQA/README.md

  4. Understanding how PyTorch and the forward function works.
  5. Implemented the base model successfully with a F1 score of 0.528.
  6. Improved the accuracy of the CNQA model to 0.69 using 6000 rows of training data.
+ 7. Learnt to perform error analysis.
- 7. Performed error analysis on the results produced by different models and found some inisghts on why the models were not able to predict the correct answers for certain questions.
+ 8. Performed error analysis on the results produced by different models and found some inisghts on why the models were not able to predict the correct answers for certain questions.

+ #### Phase 2:
+ 1. After performing the error analysis on the McQueen data shared to us, I looked at the instances where the model had failed and tried to find similarities between the failures.
+ 2. Found that there were many examples where the model was not able to distinguish between prepositions that mark sematic roles.
+ 3. So I came up with the idea to, identify such prepositions and to perturb them with similar possible replacement words.
+ 4. This inturn would result in an expanded dataset.
+The model might be able to learn better by introducing Question and Answer pairs that are highly positive cases and that are highly negative cases.
+ 5. Working currently on identifying the possible set of replacement tokens that would make sense with the instances under consideration.

  ### Stutee:
  1. Executed the stable branch of the ai2 model on my local computer.